zfett/attkzach.gay/_pages/credit.md

 ### Third-party Credits

 #### Jekyll
-This site was built with [Jekyll](https://jekyllrb.com/) and is licensed under the [MIT License](https://github.com/jekyll/jekyll/blob/master/LICENSE).
+This site was built with [Jekyll](https://jekyllrb.com/).
+Jekyll is licensed under the [MIT License](https://github.com/jekyll/jekyll/blob/master/LICENSE).

 #### Site Design
 The design of this site was heavily inspired by [Volpeon's Den](https://volpeon.ink/).